Research Theme

 Team Members:

-- Chuanqi Liu, 09/2018-current
+- Chuanqi Liu, 09/2018-09/2020

 Published Work:

-- C. Liu", W.C.
+- C. Liu, W.C.
 Sun, Shift domain material point method for solids in the finite deformation range, special thematic issue for Meshfree and Particle Methods for Modeling Extreme Loadings, Computational Particle Mechanics, doi: 10.1007/s40571-019-00239-y, 2019.
 [PDF]

 - C. Liu, W.C.
-Sun, ILS-MPM: an unbiased implicit level-set-based material point method for frictional particulate contact mechanics of deformable particles, under review.
+Sun, ILS-MPM: an unbiased implicit level-set-based material point method for frictional particulate contact mechanics of deformable particles, Computer Methods in Applied Mechanics and Engineering, accepted, doi:10.1016/j.cma.2020.113168, 2020.
+[PDF]

 Particle damage occurs during indentation simulated by a nonlocal damage model.
 Note that classical DEM cannot recover any stress field or energy flux information near the singular tip and hence cannot accurately predict the propagation of crack and crack branching consistent with fracture mechanics theory.

-Micromechanics of wetted and dry granular materials
+Micromechanics of wetted and dry porous materials

 The reason we can build sand sculpture is due to the presence of liquid bridges among particles that are otherwise cohesionless.
-From a micromechanical perspective, liquid bridge and the solid grains are two interacting networks that transmits force and moment.
+From a micro-mechanical perspective, liquid bridge and the solid grains are two interacting networks that transmits force and moment.
 As a result, when subjected to external loadings, granular assemblies with a a very small volume fraction of water can behave profoundly different than the dry counterpart.
 The objective of this research is to predict how this solid-fluid interaction in grain scale affect the macroscopic outcomes.
 This research is important for a number of engineering applications, including landslides, vehicle mobility and seismic signature of earth materials.

 Currently, the research team is working on extending the framework to analyze granular materials beyond the pendular regime using two-phase flow model to simulate the air-water-solid interaction in the void space.
 To make the multiscale model more accessible, the research team has also studied and proposed new methodology to identify material parameters from micro-CT images.
 Through collaboration with Prof. Salager and his colleagues, we construct inverse problem that takes account both the macroscopic constitutive responses and micro-structural attributes captured by micro-CT and digital image correlation in the objective function.
 We are currently expanding this work to consider higher-order (e.g. micro-polar) kinematics obtained from micro-CT.
 Our preliminary results show that this method may provide a new way to introduce physical length scale directly from the grain particles, without the need to explicitly defining a nonlocal radius or other equivalent nonlocal length scale parameter.
-Originally written/last updated 1/31/2018.
-Team Members:
+Originally written/last updated 1/31/2018. |

 |